 Whether you are interviewing for a remote role or the company prefers video over in-person, preparing for a video interview differs slightly from preparing for meeting in person.
-There are several platforms companies may use to perform video interviews, so being familiar with the overall platform is a start, but we want you to feel extra prepared and confident to land the job, so we are sharing our top 10 tips for nailing a video interview.
+There are several platforms companies may use to perform video interviews, so being familiar with the overall platform is a start, but we want you to feel extra prepared and confident to land the job, so we are sharing our top 10 video interview tips.

+Our video interview tip #2 may seem obvious, but you'd be surprised how many candidates don't follow it.
 Just like you would for an in-person interview, it’s also important to look presentable for a video interview.
-You may think that since the video camera will only capture your chest up it is okay to wear sweats or your favorite pajama bottoms, and while that may be the case, it is best not to take the risk.
+You may think that since the video camera will only capture your chest up it is okay to wear sweats or leggings, and while no one may ever notice, it is best not to take the risk.
 Get ready fully, including wearing pants or a skirt that match your outfit and are interview appropriate.
-You never know if something may happen and you need to get up, or if your video camera moves, or anything else that might occur.
-This does not mean you need to wear dress shoes but be aware of anything that is or may be in the frame at any time.
+Something may happen and you need to get up, or your video camera could move exposing your pajama bottoms.

-If you are able to take the video interview at home, be sure that there is a neutral and non-distracting wall behind you.
+If you are taking the video interview at home, be sure that there is a neutral and non-distracting wall behind you.
 Put away any inappropriate or personal things that may be in the frame and keep it professional.
-If you need to go to a coffee shop or coworking space, try and get a corner table, desk or phone room if available to limit distractions and ensure you have a quiet place where you can focus.
-Also, be sure that the area is well lit and has somewhere to place your laptop or tablet at an appropriate angle for a video meeting.
+Be sure that the area is well lit and has somewhere to place your laptop or tablet at an appropriate angle for a video meeting.

 Whether you are having a phone or video interview we cannot stress enough the importance of a fully charged battery and extra charger just in case.
 The worst thing that could happen is you end a great interview abruptly due to a dead battery.

 Video Interview Tip #5: Know your password